 Robert McLeod—an influential art teacher at Wellington High School—presents shaped painted plywood constructions that exemplify his 'no bullshit approach to painting'.
 They resemble organic, amoeba-like forms.
 He tells the Dominion, 'The dividing line between ugly and beautiful is very fine and I've had to tread that line’, concluding that he'd rather people hated his work than ignored it.

 The works are mostly abstract.
-However, Barbara Strathdee's Somewhere in Our Historical Memory: Patapata (1990) contains a stylised rendering of a Māori war-canoe prow, inviting a cultural-political reading.
+However, Barbara Strathdee's Somewhere in Our Historical Memory: Patapata (1990) contains a stylised rendering of the prow of a Māori waka, inviting a cultural-political reading.

 In the Evening Post, James Mack writes, 'This is a strange show—the juxtapositions it makes are downright peculiar, but in the midst of this brightly coloured melange there is some wonder.'